 Hawaiian Wedding Mai Tai Cocktails.
 These are the mai tai cocktails we had at our wedding on Kauai 11 years ago and I am finally sharing for National Mai Tai day!!

 I love a good Mai Tai.
 I have had them on every Hawaiian island, and have yet to pick a fave.
 Each one has all been so different.
 When we got married 11 years ago ( June 1st was our anniversary) we knew we wanted Mai Tai cocktails as our signature wedding drink.
 I mean, you can’t get married on Hawaii and NOT have a mai tai!
+We wanted to make it a little different from the traditional version too.

 I love the original Mai Tai.
 The Mai Tai has a bit of history as to who invented it.
 Trader Vic in 1944 or Donn The Beachcomber in 1933.
 Whomever invented it I am glad they did.
 Tiki drinks are so fun and delicious and the Mai Tai is perhaps the most quintessential of all tiki drinks.